zbenta/osaccounting/README.md

 ## Usage

-The script get_os_projects.sh creates a json with all projects to be accounted for
+The script setup.sh deploys the scripts in /usr/local/bin and a configuration file to setup the necessary environment variables osacc-conf.sh into /etc

 ```
-./get_os_projects.sh
+./setup.sh
 ```